Developer Guide

 batchdelete

-command allows users to either batch delete people whose policy expiry date is in a specific month or
+The batchdelete command allows users to either batch delete people whose policy expiry date is in a specific month or

 batch delete people whose policy was purchased from a specific company.